-It was nearly 2pm and we quickly discovered that many of the restaurants were already closed for lunch service.
-We managed to find a waterfront restaurant called Fammivento that was still open and packed with a local crowd so we sat down for lunch before continuing on.
+It was nearly 2pm and we were famished.
+Many of the restaurants had already closed for lunch service, but we managed to find a waterfront restaurant called Fammivento that was still open and packed with a lively local crowd.

 Our first meal on Procida was lengthy and superb and afterward we walked in and out of a few newly re-opened shops before making our way back to the market to pick up some groceries for the boat.

 Limoncello – locally produced all over the Amalfi Coast region – was at the top of the shopping list and we selected a brand made right here on the island along with some other sustenance essentials before heading back to the boat for a post-lunch siesta.

 Before we knew it, the sun was beginning its descent and we couldn’t resist settling in barefoot on the forward deck with our now-chilled limoncello to enjoy the show.
 It was a stunning sunset and the 360 degree views from the boat made it even more spectacular.